 Plug caps without terminal screws used on electrical items show little skill if any skill and will be judged on that basis.
-Tension restraint device must be in place, i.e. underwriters' knot, etc. Lamps without bulbs or shades will not be considered complete and will not be accepted for exhibit.
+Tension restraint device must be in place, i.e. underwriters' knot, etc. Lamps without bulbs or shades will not be considered complete and will be evaluated accordingly.
 Projects involving both woodworking and electrical tasks will be evaluated on the merits of both.

-- 405-Electric Division article made in an electric project such as a table lamp, test lamp, portable bench light, extension cords, pinup or study lamp, or the rewiring of an old lamp is acceptable.
+- 405--Electric Division article made in an electric project such as a table lamp, test lamp, portable bench light, extension cords, pin- up or study lamp, or the rewiring of an old lamp is acceptable.
 Tension restraint device must be in place.
 Where appropriate Underwriters Knot should be used, especially in lamp sockets.
 Due to safety code compliance, molded polarized and/or pre-fabricated cords with polarized plugs where applicable are allowed.
-Lamp without bulbs or shades will not be considered complete and will be evaluated accordingly.
 Projects involving both woodworking and electrical tasks will be evaluated on the merits of both. - 406-Electronics Division article made in an electric project utilizing principles and construction procedures relating to electronics is acceptable.
 Projects will be evaluated on the basis of soldering and connection techniques, neatness of assembly and other assembly procedures for electronic projects.
 Projects must be hand wired and no breadboard kits will be accepted.
 Project must be operable (i.e. contain all necessary batteries).
-Must include 3x5" card which gives short explanation of why or how exhibit works and what use it has. - 2100-Electrical Science Poster (see class 2100 on page 64)
+Must include 3x5" card which gives short explanation of why or how exhibit works and what use it has. - 2100--Electrical Science Poster (see class 2100 on page 64)